-For each class where there is an assigned reading (not just a case) you will turn in a reflection on the readings.
-You should do one of the following with your reflection: 1) relate the work to your own personal growth, 2) discuss its meaning for your own business ideas or your team's business plan, or 3) relate the work to the course as a whole.
+There are 11 articles throughout the class (not the cases).
+Each person in the class will be randomly assigned 5 articles that they will be required to turn in a reflection for.
+For your assigned articles you should do one of the following with your reflection: 1) relate the work to your own personal growth, 2) discuss its meaning for your own business ideas or your team's business plan, or 3) relate the work to the course as a whole.
 The main goal is to integrate the ideas from the reading into the course and your learning.
 For each of the above three options you should relate the readings to the course, demonstrate that you have done a critical review of the article by including what you do and/or do not agree with (and why), and work to bring in your own experiences and value to your reflection.
 What you should not do is summarize the readings.
+Keep in mind that we will discuss all the articles in-class and you will be expected to participate (for a grade) in class discussions.
+You should also keep in mind that content from articles, whether assigned to you or not, may appear in the exam.
 3) Case Study Reports (10%):